snowball-one/addressify/README.rst

 Installation
 ------------

-Since the python addressify client has not yet been released to pypi, you will need to install it from git.
+Since the Python addressify client has not yet been released to pypi, you will need to install it from git.
 This can still be done using pip:

 .. code-block:: bash